zendframework/zend-expressive-authentication-oauth2/docs/book/grant/refresh_token.md

 # Refresh token

-The OAuth2 framework gives you the possibility to refresh the access token, generating a new one with a new lifetime.
-This action can be performed using the `refresh_token` value, if present in the response of the access token.
+The OAuth2 framework provides the ability to _refresh_ the access token, generating a new one with a new lifetime.
+This action can be performed using the `refresh_token` value, if present in the access token response.

-To request a token refresh, the client needs to send a POST request with the following parameters:
+To request a token refresh, the client needs to send a `POST` request with the following parameters:

-- `grant_type` = refresh_token;
+- `grant_type` = refresh_token.
-- `refresh_token` with the refresh token;
+- `refresh_token` with the refresh token.
-- `client_id` with the client’s ID;
+- `client_id` with the client’s ID.
-- `client_secret` with the client’s secret;
+- `client_secret` with the client’s secret.
 - `scope` with a space-delimited list of requested scope permissions.
-This is optional; if not sent the original scopes will be used, otherwise you can request a reduced set of scope.
+This is optional; if not sent, the original scopes will be used.
+Otherwise you can request a _reduced_ scope; you may never _expand_ scope during a refresh operation.

-The authorization server responds with a JSON as follows:
+The authorization server responds with a JSON payload as follows:

 ```json
 {